THCa vs. THC: Differences in Potency, Side Effects & Benefits

 24webp

-Whether you were wondering why the dispensary keeps talking about THCa levels when they should be talking about THC levels, or you wanted to explore the largely untapped benefits of THCa, you now know the difference between these two cannabinoids!
+You might have been wondering why your dispensary keeps talking about THCa levels when they should be talking about the THC levels.
+Or maybe you were just curious.
+Either way, you now know the difference between THCa and THC.

 THCa vs. THC: Frequently Asked Questions

-Here are some questions customers commonly ask us about the differences between THCa and THC.
+Here are some questions our customers commonly ask us about the differences between THCa and THC.

 What is the difference between THC and THCa?